elliotgunn/datafold-docs/docs/guides/ci/github_actions.md

         env:
           AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
           AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
-          AWS_REGION: us-west-2
+          AWS_REGION: ${{ secrets.AWS_REGION }}

-        # Run and test modified dbt models and models downstream of them
+        # Run and test modified dbt models and downstreams.
+Production data will depended on for any models that are upstream
-        # Otherwise defer to production for unmodified models
+        # of any modified code.
+This process, called "deferral", removes the need to build every single model in the project in the staging job.
       - name: dbt build
         run: dbt build --select state:modified+ --defer --state ./ --exclude config.materialized:snapshot --profiles-dir ./
         env: